Indian government increased excise on gold and precious metals to 12.5%

 The move is aimed at bringing down the fiscal deficit.

 But Salam feared this will have a negative effect on the country’s economy.
 He said: “The additional import duty for gold will hurt the domestic gold and jewellery market and promote illegal gold businesses, which is detrimental to the economy.”

-Historically, jewellery sales account for 75 percent of the total gold demand and sales and bullion sales accounting for the remaining 25 percent sales in the Indian market.For all the latest retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+Historically, jewellery sales account for 75 percent of the total gold demand and sales and bullion sales accounting for the remaining 25 percent sales in the Indian market.retail news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.